 ACRank spread shows the number of backlinks for the domain, broken down by ACRank.
 In the example below, the domain has 8024 backlinks with an ACRank of 1, and 1597 with an ACRank of 4.

 The table above shows a fairly typical distribution (for a high ACRanked page) - normally the higher the ACRank, the less such backlinks exist.
 In some cases there are gaps for lower value ACRank, sometimes there are none.
 The purpose of ACRank spread is to show diversity of backlink ACRanks and thus estimate the value of the URL they point to better, or maybe drill down to see actual backlinks.

-An Advanced Report provides access to all of the data available on a given URL, subdomain, or Domain.
+An Advanced Report provides access to all of the data available on a given domain, subdomain or URL.